Pugnacious/blog/_posts/2021-03-27-Chaotica-An-Introduction.markdown

 to get a feel for how it changes the image.
 Don't be afraid to hit the reset button.

-Background Color - This one is kinda obvious.
+Background Color - This one is kind of obvious.
 This is the RGB value of your background.
 The difference is that the scale is not 0 - 255 it's 0 - 1.
  Chaotica uses floating points instead of the standard scale so it can render in HDR.
 It allows for some rather crazy settings and even negative brightness and